 What is Alternative Credit Scoring?

-To understand how alternative credit scores can impact your business, it is important to understand its history.
+To understand how alternative credit scores can impact your startup, it is important to understand its history.
 Credit scores are traditionally based on consumer credit reports, available from bureaus such as Equifax or FICO.
 Any credit scoring method that does not use conventional credit history information, such as prior banking transactions, falls under the broad spectrum of alternative credit scoring.
 Emerging credit scoring companies are utilizing data from a myriad of alternative sources to determine a person’s creditworthiness, including information about their daily activities, behavioral patterns and digital footprint.

 Could the data from your product also be a part of an alternative credit score?